-The prisoner shrieked, and I jumped back, looking to the road.
+And the prisoner shrieked, and I jumped back, looking to the road.
 The man was being taunted by his executioner with a blade.
-Showing him death, teasing him with it, but not yet delivering.
+Showing him death, teasing him with it, but not yet delivering, not yet.

-I remember my father softly laughing.
+I remember my father laughing, softly.
 ‘Keep jumping and you won’t need to shrug so much.
 You’ll be flying over the pines.’

 ‘I’m sorry.’
 I did not know why I was apologizing.

 My father watched the prisoner.
 He said, ‘A man who does not keep his feet on the ground will get carried away.’

 I remember hearing the greatest scream I had ever heard in my life.
 I saw the prisoner.
 I saw the executioner.
 I saw the blade tearing through skin.
 The prisoner’s neck opened wider and wider still.
 The executioner crouched over him.
 Holding the man’s head back by the chin.
 He moved his arm left to right to left to right.
 The knife went with it.
 The man’s scream was drowning.
 He lay on his chest, flailing, contorting, his feet beating at the ground.
 And I watched.
 My father squeezed my shoulder.

 The executioner stood.
 He wore the prisoner’s blood across his body.
 He held the severed head as he turned in all directions.
 Displaying it, presenting it to us – the audience.
 The executioner tossed it, and the head rolled, until a boy ran from the crowd and kicked it.
 Soon, other children joined in.

 ‘Do you understand?’ asked my father.
 He pulled me away from the people, and we started up the hill for home.